tudang88/foodRecipe/README.md

 * This is a sample applied the template public at [RiverPod Template](https://github.com/monstar-lab-oss/flutter-template-riverpod)
 * The main function of the application will be as following
   * Show the available recipes on Screens which the data fetch from RecipeAPI www.themealdb.com
-  * Allow user to search by inputing recipe name or related keyword
+  * Allow user to search by inputting recipe name or related keyword
   * Allow user to browse all available recipes of a certain category
   * Allow user to read the detail of a recipe
   * Allow user to mark a recipe to favorites list or remove from favorite list